-- Gross profit percentage formula = Gross profit / Total sales * 100%
+- Gross Profit Percentage Formula = Gross Profit / Total Sales * 100%

 - = $70,000 / $150,000 * 100%

-XYZ Limited’s gross profit % for the year stood at 46.67%.
+XYZ Ltd.’s gross profit percentage for the year stood at 46.67%.

-Let us take the example of Apple Inc. For the gross profit percentage calculation for the fiscal yearFiscal YearFiscal Year (FY) is referred to as a period lasting for twelve months and is used for budgeting, account keeping and all the other financial reporting for industries.
+Let us take the example of Apple Inc. For the gross profit percentage calculation of the fiscal yearFiscal YearFiscal Year (FY) is referred to as a period lasting for twelve months and is used for budgeting, account keeping and all the other financial reporting for industries.
 Some of the most commonly used Fiscal Years by businesses all over the world are: 1st January to 31st December, 1st April to 31st March, 1st July to 30th June and 1st October to 30th September 2016, 2017, and 2018.

 As per the annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
-Over time, these reports have become legal and regulatory requirements., the following information is available:
+Over time, these reports have become legal and regulatory requirements., the following information is available: –

-Based on the below information, we will do the calculation of Apple Inc. for the years 2016, 2017, and 2018.
+Based on the information below, we will calculate Apple Inc. for 2016, 2017, and 2018.

-By using the above data, we will first calculate the gross profitCalculate The Gross ProfitGross profit formula is calculated by subtracting the cost of goods sold from the net sales where Net Sales is calculated by subtracting all the sales returns, discounts and the allowances from the Gross Sales and the Cost Of Goods Sold (COGS) is calculated by subtracting the closing stock from the sum of opening stock and the Purchases Made During the Period. of Apple Inc. for the year 2016,
+By using the above data, we will first calculate the gross profitCalculate The Gross ProfitGross profit formula is calculated by subtracting the cost of goods sold from the net sales where Net Sales is calculated by subtracting all the sales returns, discounts and the allowances from the Gross Sales and the Cost Of Goods Sold (COGS) is calculated by subtracting the closing stock from the sum of opening stock and the Purchases Made During the Period. of Apple Inc. for 2016,

-- Gross profit for 2016 = Net sales (2016) – Cost of salesCost Of SalesThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales.
+- Gross Profit for 2016 = Net Sales (2016) – Cost of Sales Cost Of SalesThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales.
 (2016)

 - = $215,639 – $131,376

-- Gross profit for 2016 = $84,263
+- Gross Profit for 2016 = $84,263

-- Gross profit for 2017 = $229,234 – $141,048
+- Gross Profit for 2017 = $229,234 – $141,048

-- Gross profit for 2017= $88,186
+- Gross Profit For 2017= $88,186

-- Gross profit for 2018 = $265,595 – $163,756
+- Gross Profit for 2018 = $265,595 – $163,756

-Gross profit for 2018= $101,839
+Gross Profit for 2018= $101,839

-- GPP for 2016 = Gross profit (2016) / Net sales (2016) * 100%
+- Gross Profit Percentage for 2016 = Gross Profit (2016) / Net Sales (2016) * 100%

 - = $84,263 / $215,639 * 100%

-- GPP for 2017 = $88,186 / $229,234 * 100%
+- Gross Profit Percentage for 2017 = $88,186 / $229,234 * 100%

-- GPP for 2018 = $101,839 / $265,595 * 100%
+- Gross Profit Percentage for 2018 = $101,839 / $265,595 * 100%

-GPP for 2018 = 38.34%
+Gross Profit Percentage for 2018 = 38.34%.

-Therefore, the calculation of the gross profit percentage of Apple Inc. for 2016, 2017 and 2018 stood at 39.08%, 38.47% and 38.34% respectively.
+Therefore, the calculation of the gross profit percentage of Apple Inc. for 2016, 2017, and 2018 stood at 39.08%, 38.47%, and 38.34%, respectively.